 “We want to be the number one choice for fruit and veg, ready to eat, fish and meat plus lifestyle products,” he says.

-Caring for the community is another box Perekresktok is keen to tick.
+Caring for the community is another box Perekrestok is keen to tick.
 It has also installed reverse vending machines for plastic bottles, offering discount coupons in partnership with Unilever.

-In addition, it began recycling the plastic bags used for online deliveries six months ago based on customer feedback.
-In the first month alone, it recouped 70 kilos of plastic waste.
+In addition, it began recycling the plastic bags used for online deliveries two months ago based on customer feedback.
+In the first month alone, it recouped 60 kilos of plastic waste.

-Online still only represents1.5% of total sales but has quadrupled year-on-year, Kurbatov reports.
-Perekresktok opened its first dark store in Moscow in August and now has three in the capital with plans for a fourth next year.
-Currently it delivers 5,000 orders per day to the Moscow region and St Petersburg but anticipates fulfilling 7,000 by early December.
+Online still only represents around 1.5% of total Perekrestok sales but has quadrupled year-on-year, Kurbatov reports.
+Perekrestok has three dark stores in Moscow and one in St Petersburg.
+Currently it delivers 6,000 orders per day to the Moscow region and St Petersburg but anticipates fulfilling 7,000 by early December.

 Big data and personalisation